-1 (C) exclusion of, or discrimination against, 2 vulnerable populations in law, policy, or practice 3 that prevents equal access to food, shelter, and 4 other basic assistance; 5 (3) a description of United States Government 6 efforts to facilitate greater humanitarian access, in- 7 cluding- 8 (A) advocacy and diplomatic efforts with 9 relevant foreign governments and multilateral 10 institutions to ensure that vulnerable and 11 marginalized populations are included in na- 12 tional response plans and other relevant plans 13 developed in response to the COVID-19 pan- 14 demic; and 15 (B) advocacy and diplomatic efforts with 16 relevant foreign governments to ensure that ap- 17 propriate visas, work permits, and domestic 18 travel exemptions are issued for humanitarian 19 and health workers responding to the COVID- 20 19 pandemic; and 21 (4) a description of United States Government 22 plans and efforts to address the second-order im- 23 pacts of the COVID-19 pandemic and an assess- 24 ment of the resources required to implement such 25 plans, including efforts to address-
+1 (C) exclusion of, or discrimination against 2 vulnerable populations in law, policy, or practice 3 that prevents equal access to food, shelter, and 4 other basic assistance; 5 (3) a description of United States Government 6 efforts to facilitate greater humanitarian access, in- 7 cluding- 8 (A) advocacy and diplomatic efforts with 9 relevant foreign governments and multilatera 10 institutions to ensure that vulnerable and 11 marginalized populations are included in na- 12 tional response plans and other relevant plans 13 developed in response to the COVID-19 pan- 14 demic; and 15 (B) advocacy and diplomatic efforts with 16 relevant foreign governments to ensure that ap- 17 propriate visas, work permits, and domestic 18 travel exemptions are issued for humanitarian 19 and health workers responding to the COVID- 20 19 pandemic; and 21 (4) a description of United States Government 22 plans and efforts to address the second-order im- 23 pacts of the COVID-19 pandemic and an assess 24 ment of the resources required to implement such 25 plans, including efforts to address-

 1 (A) famine and acute food insecurity; 2 (B) gender-based violence; 3 (C) mental health and psychosocial support 4 needs; 5 (D) child protection needs; 6 (E) health, education, and livelihoods; 7 (F) shelter; and 8 (G) attempts to close civil society space, 9 including through bureaucratic, administrative, 10 and health or security related impediments.
 11 SEC.
 107. SAFEGUARDING DEMOCRACY AND HUMAN 12 RIGHTS DURING THE COVID-19 PANDEMIC.
-13 (a) Sense of Congress.-It is the sense of Con- 14 gress that- 15 (1) governments may be required to take appro- 16 priate extraordinary measures during public health 17 emergencies to halt the spread of disease, including 18 closing businesses and public events, limiting access 19 to public spaces, and restricting the movement of 20 people; 21 (2) certain foreign governments have taken 22 measures in response to COVID-19 that violate the 23 human rights of their citizens without clear public 24 health justification, oversight measures, or sunset 25 provisions;
+13 (a) Sense of Congress.-It is the sense of Con- 14 gress that- 15 (1) governments may be required to take appro- 16 priate extraordinary measures during public health 17 priate extraordinary measures during public health emergencies to halt the spread of disease, including 17 18 emergencies to halt the spread of disease, including 18 emergencies to halt the spread of disease, including closing businesses and public events, limiting access 18 19 emergencies to halt the spread of disease, including closing businesses and public events, limiting access to public spaces, and restricting the movement of 18 19 20 emergencies to halt the spread of disease, including closing businesses and public events, limiting access to public spaces, and restricting the movement of people; 18 19 20 21 emergencies to halt the spread of disease, including closing businesses and public events, limiting access to public spaces, and restricting the movement of people; (2) certain foreign governments have taken 18 19 20 21 22 emergencies to halt the spread of disease, including closing businesses and public events, limiting access to public spaces, and restricting the movement of people; (2) certain foreign governments have taken measures in response to COVID-19 that violate the